 Note: This recipe does not involve processing with a hot water bath as you would with a larger (or commercial) canning project.
 We are, however, placing the jars and lids in a pot with boiling hot water (while the berries cook).
-If you are concerned with safety, just pop your homemade jam in the fridge.
+If you are concerned with safety, just pop your homemade jam in the fridge for storage.

 This is a small-batch recipe that is meant to be quick and easy—any time you have some berries on hand from the garden or market or a day of berry picking!

 - The night before, defrost fresh berries if they’re frozen.
 (If you have a blueberry bush or love to have blueberries around, you can freeze your blueberries and use them in jam whenever you want!)

 - Put a small plate (on its own) in the freezer to chill.

 - Have clean glass jars and lids on hand.
 We used small jars to sell at a school fair.

 - We had about 4 pounds of berries and used almost the same amount of sugar.